Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you are going to achieve excellence in big things, you develop the habit in little matters."
+> "Open your eyes and look within.
+Are you satisfied with the life you're living?"
-> — **Colin Powell**
+> — **Bob Marley**

 ---